 Utilities

-Water, sewage, electricity and gas are all 4 crucial utilities to keep in mind within your budget.
+Water, sewage, electricity and gas are all 4 crucial utility costs to keep in mind when planning the budget for your property.
 Operating a laundromat requires a significant amount of water, making water and sewer costs one of the largest ongoing expenses.
-The amount you’ll pay depends on your location, the efficiency of your machines, and the volume of laundry processed.
+The amount you’ll spend on energy costs depends on your location, the efficiency of your machines, and the volume of laundry processed.
 Electricity is another major utility expense, powering washers, dryers, lighting, and other electrical systems such as vending machines.

 Supplies and Inventory

-Stocking up on laundry items such as detergent, fabric softeners, and other cleaning supplies is essential for your laundromat.
-Whether you provide these for free or sell them to your customers via vending machines.
+Stocking up with laundry supplies such as detergent, fabric softeners, and dryer sheets is essential for your laundromat, especially if you are selling these to your customers.
 After a few months of operating your business, you'll begin to understand the quantities of items you need to stock each month.
 This insight allows you to allocate a specific budget for inventory more accurately.
-If your laundromat has vending machines for snacks and drinks, keeping them stocked is another operational cost.
+If your laundromat has machines for snacks and drinks, keeping them stocked is another cost to consider.

-Regularly restocking these machines and selling laundry items not only provides convenience for your customers but also generates a small amount of additional revenue for your business.
+Regularly restocking your machines and selling additional products not only provides an extra touch of convenience to your customers but it also generates additional revenue for your business.

 Staffing and Management